gryphonshafer/GitHub-MD-Book/README.md

 This option if set will result in an output file with name suffix ".paged.html" to be generated.
-This file is intended to be viewed in a browser to preview what a PDF should look like.
+This file is intended to be viewed in a browser to preview what a printed paged document should look like.

 ### quiet